Sopore

 Municipal Council Sopore is a local urban body that administers the city of Sopore.
 There are 21 wards in Sopore M.Cl (Municipal Council) and two OG's (Outgrowths), as Amargarh and Nowpora Kalan.

-Old Sopur is settled on both banks of the Jhelum River, lending it a picturesque and historically rich setting.
+Old Sopur is settled on both banks of the Jhelum River.
 This historic area is known for its densely packed network of 30-35 mohallas.
-Some Notable mohallas include Hatishah, Jamia Qadeem, Khanqah, Chankhan, Untoo Hamam, Sofi Hamam, Now Hamam, Batpora, Ashpeer, Khushal Matoo, Muslim Peer, Kralteng, Sangrampora, Maharajpora, Arampora, Teliyan, and Takyabal.
-Each mohalla has its unique character and history, together forming a diverse and culturally significant part of Old Sopur.
+Some mohallas include Hatishah, Jamia Qadeem, Khanqah, Chankhan, Untoo Hamam, Sofi Hamam, Now Hamam, Batpora, Ashpeer, Khushal Matoo, Muslim Peer, Kralteng, Sangrampora, Maharajpora, Arampora, Teliyan, and Takyabal.
+Each mohalla has its own character and history, together forming a part of Old Sopur.

 New Sopore began to take shape in the mid-20th century, starting with its first planned colony, New Colony.
 Over time, this development expanded to include a variety of other colonies, such as Noor Bagh, Iqbal Nagar, Badam Bagh, Baba Raza, Siddiq Colony, Model Town, Shah Kirman Colony, Krankshivan Colony and New Light Colony, among others.
 Each of these neighborhoods was designed with modern infrastructure and amenities, reflecting the region's growth and enhancement of urban living standards.

 Sopore division encompasses the city of Sopore, several nearby villages such as Tarzoo, Wagub, Adipora, Seer Jagir, and others, along with a historically notable region known as the Zaingair belt.
 This belt comprises numerous villages such as Dangerpora, Dooru, Mundji, Hardshiva, Warpora, Botingoo, Hathlangoo, Wadoora, Tujar Sharif, Brath Kalan, Bomai, Seelo, Logripora, Zaloora, and many more.
 Each of these villages plays a vital role in supporting and sustaining the economy of the Sopore region.